 What is on the other side of the 3 x 5 investment card that you can make use of as an investor?
-To capitalize on this information, go back and read the basics found on the 3 x 5 card, and follow it up by reading this short blog.
+To capitalize on this information, go back and read the basics found on the 3 x 5 card.
 The links to these two blogs provide overall investment guidance.
 But where does one go from this point forward?
 Where are the specifics?
 How do I go about constructing a portfolio?

-To get started I highly recommend going back and reviewing the three basic investment styles used by 15 portfolios on this blog.
-A fourth style is to use options.
-Option investors are directed to follow the Hawking portfolio.
+To get started I highly recommend going back and reviewing the three basic investment styles used by several portfolios on this blog.

-Style One: Strategic Asset Allocation – Four ITA portfolios follow this model.
+Style One: Strategic Asset Allocation – Two ITA portfolios follow this model.
 They are:

 - Schrodinger Portfolio

-Style Two:– Four ITA portfolios follow this model.
+Style Two:– Six ITA portfolios follow this model.
 The dual momentum model is the easiest to implement, particularly if one is using the Kipling Tranche Spreadsheet.
-The four portfolios are:
+The six portfolios are:

-Style Three:– Seven ITA portfolios follow the Tranche Momentum Model (TMM).
+Style Three:– Nine ITA portfolios follow the Tranche Momentum Model (TMM) or the Relative Strength model.
 They are: